S172 Statements

 Statements under section 172 of the Companies Act 2006

-The Board is aware of its responsibilities to promote the success of the company as set out in s172.
-The Company is a wholly owned subsidiary of the PageGroup group of companies providing recruitment services to the UK market.
+The Board is aware of its responsibilities to promote the success of the Company as set out in s172.
+The Company is a wholly owned subsidiary of the PageGroup group of companies (“the Group”) providing recruitment services to the UK market.
 The Directors ensure that decisions are to the benefit of all stakeholders, as well as having regard to the long-term success of the group as a whole.
 Within the stakeholder map the key stakeholder groups are identified (employees, customers, society & government, and suppliers), along with their interests and the methods of engagement employed to understand their needs and concerns.

 To assist in discharging their s172 duties, the Directors also have access to and receive regular information from the UK Executive Committee, known as the “UK Board”, who are charged with the day to day running of the Company.